The-McKone-Lab/handbook/docs/policies/meetings.md

 {James anticipates writing a separate piece talking about our general philosophy about meetings in the professional training section.
 That will eventually be linked here.}

 ## Group Meetings

-Our lab meets weekly for one hour as a full group each week.
+Our lab meets for one hour as a full group each week.
 This meeting is administrated by one lab member at a time on a rotating schedule, and this person is also responsible for delivering a presentation and facilitating discussion.
 The actual meeting agenda includes a brief period at the beginnig of the meeting during which James will bring up any announcements or points he wishes to discuss briefly with the group.
 He will then open the floor for discussion or announcement from any lab members on lab business.